Automattic/pym-shortcode/docs/readme.md

 ## Other Pym Resources

-You may also want to look at NPR's `Pym.js` resources, especially if you're interesting in building compatible embeds:
+You may also want to look at NPR's `Pym.js` resources, especially if you're interested in building compatible embeds:

 * [`Pym.js` homepage](http://blog.apps.npr.org/pym.js/)
 * [`Pym.js` repo on GutHub/nprapps](https://github.com/nprapps/pym.js/)